-A dashboard is a grid of tiles that displays key indicators of a set of entities over a range of time.
-Indicators include graphs of metric data points, service status summaries, metric threshold violations, and more.
+A dashboard is a collection of tiles that display key indicators of a set of entities over a range of time.
+Indicators include metric graphs, status tables, lists, maps, notes, and more.
 You create dashboards to provide status information about your environment as a whole, about key components of your infrastructure, and about critical services.
 To get started quickly, you can copy an existing dashboard or one of our templates.

-You define the collection of entities a dashboard includes—its scope—with a query.
+You define the set of entities a dashboard includes—its scope—with a query.
 A scope query combines sources of data with optional filters.
 Example scopes:

 - Everything monitored through Collection Zone 0 (

 - The entities monitored by a specific StatsD streaming data agent

 - The devices in the group organizer named Marketing Systems in

 The indicators you select for a dashboard do not necessarily display information about all the entities included in a dashboard's scope.
 However, the indicators you select cannot display information about entities outside the scope.

 You can use a current or an historical scope for a dashboard: